somadisingh/sangriamart/README.md

 ## Technologies Used:

 1. Nextjs and Tailwind CSS for the Frontend Application
-2. Polygon L2 scaling solution for ethereum
+2. Polygon L2 scaling solution for hosting the dapp on.
 3. @3rdweb for Web3 connectivity
 4. Sanity.io for storing the user databased data
 5. Thirdweb for creating the smart contracts of NFT collection & the marketplace